 Celebrated for its stunning scenery, amazing hikes, and astounding whitewater, Grand Canyon offers the longest stretch of roadless river in the lower 48 states.
 Floating down the Colorado River through Grand Canyon is, without doubt, the ultimate river trip.

 We will meet at Marble Canyon in early April, 2020 and depart from Lees Ferry the following day, then float for 18 days through the heart of Grand Canyon.
 We will arrive at Diamond Creek, and return to Flagstaff, Arizona.
 Exact date and prices are pending.
 We hope you can join us.

 Proceeds from the trip will support the Museum of Arizona's Springs Stewardship Institute.
 Additional contributions are tax deductible.

-- Meals and lodging at Marble Canyon Lodge on April 1, the night before the trip, and meals and lodging in Flagstaff before and after the trip.
+- Meals and lodging at Marble Canyon Lodge the night before the trip, and meals and lodging in Flagstaff before and after the trip.

 - $27 for a river map and guide signed by Dr. Stevens